 Talk to your viewers and ask them who else they watch.
 They likely watch creators with similar content.
 Perhaps they can help you network.

-You can choose to invite people solely through one-on-one recruiting or allow people to apply to the team.
+You can invite people solely through one-on-one recruiting or allow people to apply to the team.
 The issue with applications is that you will be flooded with requests for memberships that you and your team will need to sort through.
-You may also have to deal with some drama when you reject some applications.
+You may also have to deal with drama when rejecting applications.

 Who Should You Invite to Your Twitch Team?

-- Invite people who play the same games, or stream the same content – this will make it easier for people to collaborate with each other and will make your team look unified.
+- Invite people who play the same games, or stream the same content – this will make it easier for people to collaborate and make your team look unified.

-- Look for people who have different skills – a good team is made up of people with the same goal but who have different skills to meet it.
+- Look for people with different skills – a good team comprises people with the same goal but who have different skills to meet it.
 A streamer who understands the ins and outs of social media may struggle with branding, for instance.
-Find a good range of people who are willing to help each other learn the skills necessary to grow.
+Find a good range of people willing to help each other learn the skills necessary to grow.

 - Make sure your team has the same values – Do you want a family-friendly team?
 Should everyone on your team cosplay?
 Do you want a team based on a region (i.e. all US-based)?
-Creating a focus for your team will make it stronger as viewers who like one broadcaster will expect the same quality from other members in their team.
+Creating a focus for your team will make it stronger as viewers who, like one broadcaster, will expect the same quality from other members of their team.

 Should You Host Twitch Team Events?

 The short answer is yes!
-If you can hold events that are Team-focused, viewers will connect with more people from the team.
+If you can hold Team-focused events, viewers will connect with more people from the team.
 It will also strengthen the relationships of your teammates, which will unlock new ways of development and creativity.

 - Host mini-tournaments – split your team in half (or go head to head with a similar team) to host mini-tournaments on competitive games.
-Promote it before the stream on your social media and have the your teammates do the same.
-Host a giveaway to be given to a random viewer from the winning team.
+Promote it before the stream on your social media and have your teammates do the same.
+Host a giveaway to a random viewer from the winning team.

 - Encourage Multistreaming – encourage your teammates to interact with each other through collaborations.

-- Podcasts/Talk Shows – Host a weekly or bi-weekly talk show and invite different members of your team to join you.
-Let them know ahead of time which subjects you’ll wish to discuss so that they have time to prepare.
+- Podcasts/Talk Shows – Host a weekly or bi-weekly talk show and invite different team members to join you.
+Let them know which subjects you’ll wish to discuss so they have time to prepare.

-- Host Each Other – have your streamers automatically host each other when they are broadcasting.
+- Host Each Other – have your streamers automatically host each other while broadcasting.
 You can also ask that they raid each other if another teammate is online.

 - Team Meeting – periodically have team meetings so that you can check in with your teammates and find new ways to improve your team.
 Don’t just let your team be a name.
 Turn it into something noteworthy.